-CHECKING ACCOUNT SAVINGS ACCOUNT To keep money you need in the short term.
+CHECKING ACCOUNT SAVINGS ACCOUNT To save money for meeting financial goals, including building an emergency fund and saving for long-term goals.
+To keep money you need in the short term.
 Use for paying bills, grocery and shopping.
-To save money for meeting financial goals, including building an emergency fund and saving for long-term goals.
 The bank does not pay interest on your funds.
 Pays interest on your account balance and helps grow wealth.
 Gives easy access to your funds with no limitations or penalties.
 Debit cards take funds directly from account.
 May limit access to funds to encourage saving.
 Typically do not issue debit cards.
 Can take an overdraft (OD) for cash shortages.
 Authorized ODs have a service fee.
 Unauthorized ODs carry steep penalties.
 No overdraft facility available if you run out of funds.
 Can be linked to savings accounts.
 Option to order paper checks.
 Easy transfers for paying bills.
 Can be linked to checking accounts.
-You can transfer funds to your checkings account for withdrawals.
+You can transfer funds to your checking account for withdrawals.
 Fees for not having a minimum balance, using other banks' ATMs, and for withdrawals exceeding amount in the account.
 Fees for not having a minimum balance.
 Different banks have different rules and penalties.